augustogoncalves/forge-3leg.nodejs-template/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+Watch [this video](https://www.youtube.com/watch?v=Oqa9O20Gj0c) on how deploy this sample to Heroku.

 ## What's next?

 Your application endpoints should be implemented at [/server/app.js](/routes/app.js).
 Use the [Token](/server/token.js) module to read the Public and Internal tokens.
 Only send Public token to the front-end, use the Internal token to perform server-side operations with Autodesk APIs.